aleph-im/aleph-vm/vm_supervisor/INSTANCES.md

 # Instance Messages

-I have added support to Instance message in the aleph-message repository, in this PR: https://github.com/aleph-im/aleph-message/pull/48
+Support of Instance message in the aleph-message repository was added in this PR: https://github.com/aleph-im/aleph-message/pull/48

 ## Changes added